-The most common issue that you come across while working with SCCM updates is that you cannot install the update.
-And you see the status of update is in downloading state and it is almost stuck.
+The most common issue that you encounter with SCCM updates is that you cannot install the update because they are stuck.
+And you see the status of update is in downloading state, and it never progresses further.

-I have seen most people in Community Forums complaining that they are unable to install the latest current branch update.
+I have seen most people in SCCM Forums complaining that they are unable to install the latest current branch update.
 When they upload the screenshots, I see the update is stuck in downloading state.

-Observation – If the SCCM update shows downloading, is it actually downloading the update?.
+Observation: If the SCCM update shows downloading, is it actually downloading the update?
 On the site server if you go to \Program Files\Microsoft Configuration Manager\EasySetupPayload, you should see what actually is downloaded.

 Fix SCCM Update Stuck Downloading State